greenthepear/Anaxim/README.md

 ## Flags

-Optionally, you can set flags from the command-line when launching Anaxi.
-They can be checked `./Anaxi -h`.
+Optionally, you can set flags from the command-line when launching Anaxim.
+They can be checked `./Anaxim -h`.
 For example:

     -mappath string
         Path to the map PNG file. (default "./Maps/oldworld.png") -prerun int
         Generations to simulate before launching, min 50

-So `./Anaxi -mappath=./Maps/bigisland.png -prerun=20000` will prerun the simulation for 20,000 generations on a map generated from bigisland.png.
+So `./Anaxim -mappath=./Maps/bigisland.png -prerun=20000` will prerun the simulation for 20,000 generations on a map generated from bigisland.png.

 ## Map file